tmk-tran/react-gallery/README.md

 ![Main Page](image.png)

+### Click the + button to add a photo:

 ![Add Photo](image-1.png)

-- To view image description: click either the image itself, or the button below (located to the bottom right of the image)
+### To view image description: click either the image itself, or the button below (located to the bottom right of the image)

 ![Delete a Photo](image-2.png)

-- On click, will reveal a red delete button.
+### On click, will reveal a red delete button.
 Pressing this will delete the corresponding image from the page, and database.

 ## Technologies Used